-A mix-up is especially likely if you look at the bird from underneath, and it is difficult to see its color and patterns.
+A mix-up is likely if you look at the bird from underneath, as it’s difficult to see its color and patterns.

 Another thing that can be confusing is that juvenile bald eagles don’t have the telltale white head, so they are more likely to be confused with red-tailed hawks.

 Birds can look like bald eagles in one or more of the following ways:

 - Size: (up to 14 pounds and up to an 80″ wingspan)

 - Color: (dark brown or black, potentially mottled)